-Data from the 2019 NDSHS showed that the proportion of 18–24 year olds who reported recent illicit drug use has fluctuated over time and within jurisdictions (Table S3.44; Figure YOUNGER6).
+Data from the 2019 NDSHS showed that the proportion of 18–24 year olds who reported recent illicit drug use has fluctuated over time and within jurisdictions (Table S3.44).

 Furthermore, 83% of risky drinkers aged 14–19 years reported that they were injured as a result of their drinking in the past 12 months and 7% attended the emergency department for an alcohol related injury (Lam et al. 2017).

-Data collected for the AODTS NMDS are released twice each year—a key findings report in April and a detailed report in June.
-Detailed information about client demographics will be updated in June 2021.
+Data collected for the AODTS NMDS are released twice each year—an early insights report in April and a detailed report in June.
+Detailed information about client demographics will be updated in July 2022.

-Data from the AODTS NMDS provide information of the representation of young people in drug and alcohol treatment in Australia (AIHW 2020a).
+Data from the Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS) provide information on younger people in AOD treatment in Australia (AIHW 2021).
 For the purposes of the AODTS NMDS, young people are defined as those aged between 10 and 29 years.
-In 2018–19: